Questions for your physicians:

 - Treatments can cure 90% of women with breast cancer

 - Surgery, hormonal therapy, and chemotherapy are treatment options

 - Genetic testing and genomic assays are commonly used today

 What’s the chance I will develop breast cancer?

 About one in ten women will develop breast cancer in their lifetime.
 One in one thousand men will develop male breast cancer.
 There are many “risk factors” that increase the chance someone will be diagnosed with breast cancer.
-Some of these “high risk” factors include inherited genetic factors, dense breasts, never having children, or a strong family history of breast cancer.
+More “high risk” factors include inherited genetic factors, dense breasts, never having children or a strong family history of breast cancer.